ACHIEVEMENTS AND PERFORMANCE: April 2016 – March 2017

 Employment and Skills

-The Lighthouse Project is a registered UK online centre which a national network of over 400 centres that help tackle digital exclusion by providing free internet access and training for beginners to learn about computers and online skills.
+The Lighthouse Project is a registered UK online centre which is a national network of over 400 centres who help tackle digital exclusion by providing free internet access and training for beginners to learn about computers and online skills.

-Our Employability work is complemented by our UK online centre work, i.e. providing people with core internet and computer skills which directly helps and supports unemployed people in Middleton move closer to the workplace because many have little or no computer skills, which significantly reduces their ability to look for and find work, surveys show that over 50% of all jobs are now only advertised online.
-We estimate about 2/3rds of our visitors use our computers to look for work or apply for jobs (this was approx. 20,000 visits last year).
-A large proportion of our visitors are signposted from Middleton Job centre to receive digital and employability skills and support.
+Our Employability work is complemented by our UK online centre work, i.e. providing people with core internet and computer skills which directly helps and supports unemployed people in Middleton move closer to the workplace.
+Many of those looking for work have little or no computer skills which significantly reduces their ability to find work as recent surveys show that over 50% of all jobs are now only advertised online.
+We estimate about 2/3rds of our visitors use our computers to look for work or apply for jobs (this was approx. 20,000 visits last year) so this is a key resource in helping people improve their chances of getting back into employment.
+Many of our visitors are signposted from Middleton Job centre so they can receive digital and employability skills support.

-We run weekly Work Club activities through the year including our own motivational and employability course called ‘Why don’t You..
-Back to work Essentials.
-A course delivering 12 sessions ( three per week) on a rolling 4-weekly cycle throughout the year..
+We run weekly Work Club activities through the year including our own motivational and employability course called the Job Hunting Academy.
+A course delivering 4 sessions on a rolling 4-weekly cycle throughout the year..

 We maintained our relationship with several Rochdale MBC’s teams including the economic affairs Skills & Work team through our work club activities, and membership of the Skills & Work Forum, which help support the councils’ objective of improving the skills of the Borough’s residents.